 Before connecting an RCA cable, it is vital that both your television and source device is switched off to protect both devices, prevent potential damages from either device, and ensure an uninterrupted and safe connection process.

 Taking this precautionary measure also eliminates potential missteps or accidents that might compromise either device during this stage of connection.

 Step 3: Establish the RCA Cable Connection

-For this step, take an RCA cable with yellow connector and plug it into the video-out port on your source device (as depicted here), transmitting video signal while red and white connectors serve to transmit left/right audio channels respectively.
+For this step, take an RCA cable with a yellow connector and plug it into the video-out port on your source device (as depicted here), transmitting the video signal while red and white connectors serve to transmit left/right audio channels respectively.

 Integrate red and white connectors onto their appropriate audio-out ports on the source device, being sure that their colors match.

 To connect one end of an RCA cable with the video-in port on your television screen, plug its yellow connector into its yellow port matching the colors of the connectors to the port colors on the TV screen.
 Be mindful that when connecting connector colors match ports colors!